EssiasSouza/Automible/README.md

 ### File Structure

-* `Inventory.txt` – List of target machines with credentials or just IPs
+* `Inventory` – List of target machines with credentials or just IPs
-* `commands.txt` – List of shell commands to execute on each machine
+* `commands` – List of shell commands to execute on each machine
-* `Essiasble.log` – Log output of all command results and errors
+* `Automible.log` – Log output of all command results and errors
-* `Essiasble.py` – Main application script
+* `Automible.py` – Main application script

 ---